Registan Square in Samarkand

 What to wear in Samarkand?

-Do not wear revealing and inappropriate clothes and respect the local culture in the city.
+Do not wear revealing and inappropriate clothes, and respect the local culture in the city.

 Samarkand Travel Guide: Places to see in Samarkand

-• Most of the monuments have entrance fee.
+• Most of the monuments have an entrance fee.
 You can buy these tickets at the ticketing office situated outside of each of these monuments.

 • As some of these are religious places, wear appropriate clothing.